krishnanlab/teaching/2021-spring_compbio/course-activities-grading.md

 #### 7. Mid-course project presentation reviews | Due: Fri, Mar 12
 Use the class time to review presentations by your peers based on the review assignments and rubrics.
-NOTE: Meet with Arjun during the week of Mar 14 to discuss project progress, proposal reviews, and revised project plan.
+You can find your review assignment in the "Midterm Presentation Reviews" in the shared class schedule google sheet and submit your reviews – once per review assignment – using [this form](https://forms.gle/83FzzBPS3RhiMujN8).

 #### 8. Mid-course project report | Due: Fri, Mar 19
-Write and submit mid-course project report.
+This milestone has been cancelled. ~~Write and submit mid-course project report.~~
+NOTE: Meet with Arjun during the week of Mar 14 or Mar 21 to discuss project progress, proposal reviews, and revised project plan.

 #### 9. Final project report | Due: Wed, Apr 21
 Continue making substantial progress on proposed milestones.
 Complete milestones, finalize results, figures, write-up in conference publication format.
 As part of the report, comment on your overall project experience.

 #### 10. Final project poster presentations | Thr, Apr 29, 12:45 – 2:45p